-Cipher Type: When you select WPA-Personal, please select AUTO, AES, or TKIP from the pull down menu.
+Cipher Type: When you select WPA-Personal, please select AUTO, AES, or TKIP

 Group Key Update | Select the interval during which the group key will be valid.
 The the corresponding field.

 Interval: default value of 1800 is recommended.

 PassPhrase: When you select WPA-Personal, please enter a PassPhrase in